 The Academic Senate provides compensation for all overtime hours worked by nonexempt employees in accordance with State and Federal law.
 (For further information on state and federal overtime provisions, see Industrial Welfare Commission Order No. 4-89 posted in the supply/copier room.)

+Non-exempt employees are paid overtime at the rate of one and one-half times the regular rate of pay for all hours worked over 40 in a workweek.

 PAID OVERTIME.
 For overtime pay calculation purposes for nonexempt employees, the workday at the Academic Senate begins at 12:01 a.m. and ends at midnight.
 The work week begins at 12:01 a.m.
 Sunday and ends at midnight the following Sunday.
-Prior authorization from the employee's supervisor must be obtained for any overtime.
+Prior authorization from the employee's supervisor must be obtained for any overtime worked by non-exempt employees.
 Supervisors will also notify nonexempt employees when overtime work is required.